finanalyst/raku-pod-render/Pod2HTML.md

 The default templating engine is `RakuClosureTemplater`, but the `Mustache` templating engine is retained.
 Some of the `xt` tests use the `Mustache` engine, and `Pod::To::Markdown` uses Mustache.

-The class `Pod::To::HTML::Mustache` is provided that uses the `Mustache` engine.
+The templating system is chosen automatically ddepending on the templates that are provided.
+The default templates are `Raku Closure Templates`, but the class `Pod::To::HTML::Mustache` is provided which supplies `Mustache` templates by default.

 # Usage with compiler
 From the terminal: